rekindle-blog/rekindle-blog.github.io/_posts/2026-01-23-how-philippians-helps-us-to-prayer-for-others.md

 image: /assets/images/praying-with-paul.jpg
 featured: false
 hidden: true
+tags:
+  - Philippians
+  - D. A. Carson
+  - Prayer
+  - Pray
+  - Love
+  - Philippians 1:3-6
+  - Philippians 1:7-8
+  - Philippians 1:9-11
+  - Bible
+  - ""
 ---
 Last week I was reading through Philippians 1:3-11 when it struck me that Paul provides us with a few fundamentals of praying for others.
 In a sentence, we might summarise those principles like this: praying for others is grounded in the assured confidence that comes with knowing God and affectionately remembering his people, desiring their good and God’s glory.

 Previously [I’ve developed](https://rekindle.co.za/content/2024-10-10-pray-with-an-open-bible) a passage from D. A. Carson’s *Praying With Paul*, where he outlines the two broad ways that the Bible ought to shape our prayer lives.
 Firstly, meditating on the Bible informs our theology and therefore our prayers.
 Secondly, we can [pray the prayers](https://rekindle.co.za/content/2021-07-07-prayer-belgic-confession-pandemic) found in the Bible.
 This reflection on Philippians 1:3-11 tends towards the former, the theological principles and foundations out of which prayers grow.